 Some symptoms children may experience after ingesting mold are:

 If a child has an allergy to mold, they could experience more acute symptoms commonly associated with food allergies, such as:

 - Swelling of the face, lips, or tongue.

 - Running nose.

 Can I Eliminate Mold Completely?

-Substances that kill mold include bleach, vinegar, and tea tree oil (source).
-If you use these substances, however, make sure to dilute them well and wash your child’s sippy cups to remove any chemical residue after disinfecting them.
+Substances that kill mold include bleach, vinegar, and tea tree oil (3).
+However, if you use these substances, make sure to dilute them well and wash your child’s sippy cups to remove any chemical residue after disinfecting them.

 High heat also kills mold, which means steam sterilizers or boiling water can be used to kill mold spores.